Saudi Arabia: 'Several' wounded in blast at WWI memorial | DW | 11.11.2020

 "Such attacks on innocent people are shameful and entirely without justification," the embassies said in a statement.

-There was no immediate claim of responsibility for the attack, although Saudi officials said an investigation is ongoing.
+There was no immediate claim of responsibility for the attack, although Saudi officials said an investigation was ongoing.

 The attack follows on the heels of a stabbing at the French Consulate in Jeddah at the end of October that left one guard slightly wounded.